drduh/YubiKey-Guide/README.md

 **Note** Older versions of YubiKey Manager use `touch` instead of `set-touch`

-Depending on how the YubiKey is going to be used, you may want to look at the policy options for each of these and adjust the above commands accordingly.
-They can be viewed with the following command:
+To view and adjust policy options:

 ```
-$ ykman openpgp keys set-touch -h
+ykman openpgp keys set-touch -h
-Usage: ykman openpgp keys set-touch [OPTIONS] KEY POLICY

-  Set the touch policy for OpenPGP keys.

-  The touch policy is used to require user interaction for all operations using the private key on the YubiKey.
-The touch policy is set
-  individually for each key slot.
-To see the current touch policy, run the "openpgp info" subcommand.

-  Touch policies:

-  Off (default)   no touch required
-  On              touch required
-  Fixed           touch required, can't be disabled without deleting the private key
-  Cached          touch required, cached for 15s after use
-  Cached-Fixed    touch required, cached for 15s after use, can't be disabled
-                  without deleting the private key

-  KEY     key slot to set (sig, dec, aut or att)
-  POLICY  touch policy to set (on, off, fixed, cached or cached-fixed)

-Options:
-  -a, --admin-pin TEXT  Admin PIN for OpenPGP
-  -f, --force           confirm the action without prompting
-  -h, --help            show this message and exit
 ```

-If the YubiKey is going to be used within an email client that opens and verifies encrypted mail, `Cached` or `Cached-Fixed` may be desirable.
+If the YubiKey is going to be used within an email client which opens and verifies mail, `Cached` or `Cached-Fixed` may be desirable.

 YubiKey will blink when it is waiting for a touch.
-On Linux you can also use [yubikey-touch-detector](https://github.com/maximbaz/yubikey-touch-detector) to have an indicator or notification that YubiKey is waiting for a touch.
+On Linux, [maximbaz/yubikey-touch-detector](https://github.com/maximbaz/yubikey-touch-detector) can be used to indicate YubiKey is waiting for a touch.

 # Email